noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 - main route table: created with a VPC; allows all traffic between subnets in a vpc
   - cannot be deleted from the route table
   - implicitly used by all subnets without an explicit route table association
-    - once theirs an explicit association, the subnet will no longer use the main route table
+    - once there is an explicit association, the subnet will no longer use the main route table
 - destination: where traffic thinks its going
   - CIDR range: generally this means it should match a subnet, and the target should be local
   - 0.0.0.0/0: means this is traffic to/from the internet, and the target should be some type of gateway